Management & Applied Science

 Management and Applied Science

 Ecosystem management techniques are pretty basic (e.g. mow, burn, graze, etc).
-Their effectiveness is how one combines them and that effectiveness is governed by the landscape and the management goals.
+Their effectiveness is how they are combined and that effectiveness is governed by the landscape and the management goals.

 Ecological restoration practices based on unproven assumptions or narrowly focused goals need to be re-examined.
 It’s good to re-evaluate what we “think we know.”
 New research and new information is continually available .
 The more I learn, the more I realize how little I know or how stuck I was in my thinking.